Your Definitive Guide to a Happy and Sober Holiday Season – Accurate Status Assessment

 It’s common for newly sober persons to be concerned about “The Holidays.”
 Totally understandable.
 The holidays bring together many of the elements known to challenge sobriety or a recovery program: family, celebrations, cultural expectation of partying with alcohol, time demands, official and unofficial parties, money and budget demands, travel, and disruption of the usual schedule to name a few.

-It’s possible to enjoy a sober holiday season, but it’s best to be mindful and intentional as you approach Thanksgiving through New Year’s Day.
+It’s possible to enjoy a sober holiday season, but it’s best to be mindful and intentional as you approach Halloween through New Year’s Day (maybe even Valentine’s Day!).
 I will be writing a series of blog posts helping you to interact with and plan for the components of taking charge of your holiday season.

 Today’s post starts with a review of your current status.
 It’s important to know where you are in terms of recovery so that you are accurately aware of your risk.

-Relapse happens when a person’s symptoms are greater than the treatment of the disease.
+Relapse/recurrence happens when a person’s symptoms are greater than the treatment of the disorder.
 Let’s put it another way: relapse to alcohol or drugs happens when a person’s habits and behaviors that lead towards using are greater in number and intensity than the habits and behaviors that heal and transform and build a sober neural map.

 It’s important when considering relapse to always be aware that “relapse” begins before drinking or using.
-Relapse begins when a person removes or declines recovery tools and habits and/or introduces habits and behaviors that are associated with using or drinking.
+Return to use begins when a person removes or declines recovery tools and habits and/or introduces habits and behaviors that are associated with using or drinking.
 For example, a person in a 12-Step recovery setting who stops contacting their sponsor is showing relapse symptoms.
 A person who developed a recovery plan which included exercise who stops exercising has chosen to be on the relapse path (assuming they have not replaced it with another brain-beneficial habit).
+I created a video that presents recurrence through the lens of immunity.

 In reviewing for an honest recovery status, here are some things to consider: